Nova Vodolaha: History

 It started as a village in Valky uyezd of Kharkov Governorate of the Russian Empire.

 A local newspaper is published here since December 1931.
 Urban-type settlement since October 1938.

 During World War II it was under German occupation from October 1941 to September 1943.

 In January 1989 the population was 14 979 people.
 In January 2013 the population was 13 583 people.

 Until 18 July 2020, Nova Vodolaha was the administrative center of Nova Vodolaha Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Nova Vodolaha Raion was split between Kharkiv and Krasnohrad Raions, with Nova Vodolaha municipality being transferred to Kharkiv Raion.

 Until 26 January 2024, Nova Vodolaha was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Nova Vodolaha became a rural settlement.

 Economy

 Transportation

 Nova Vodolaha is on the Highway M29 which connects Kharkiv and Dnipro.
 North of the settlement the Highway M18 branches off east to Kharkiv.

 Vodolaha railway station, located here, is on the railway connecting Kharkiv (via Merefa) and Dnipro (via Krasnohrad).

+Demographics

+As of the 2001 Ukrainian census, the settlement had a population of 13,538 inhabitants.
+The linguistic composition of the population was as follows: